industrial-data-space/trusted-connector-documentation/docs/_docs/dev_faq.md

 ---

-The following frequently asked questions (FAQ) were asked concerning the Trusted Connector.
+The following questions (FAQ) are frequently asked by people setting up the Trusted Connector.

 - [When switching my system Java version, the gradlew build command still uses its own Java-Version](#when-switching-my-system-java-version-the-gradlew-build-command-still-uses-its-own-java-version)
 - [I can't build the system using the latest node version 12 (2019 05)](#i-cant-build-the-system-using-the-latest-node-version-12-2019-05)